rocky-linux/documentation/docs/gemstones/index.md

 # Gemstones

 Welcome to **Gemstones**!
 I can hear you now: _"What on earth are Gemstones, and how do they fit into Rocky Linux documentation?"_ That is a very good question.
 While **Guides** contains our normal length how-to documentation and **Books** contain our longer-form documentation, **Gemstones** are just little gems of wisdom.
 Have a favorite bit of Linux code that you use all the time or a favorite command?
-Maybe you've written a script in `bash`, `python`, or other common Linux language, that you would like to share because it helps you in your day-to-day use of Linux?
+Maybe you've written a script in `bash`, `python`, or another common Linux language, that you would like to share because it helps you in your day-to-day use of Linux?
 If any of these things are true, **Gemstones** is the place for your contribution!

 ## Criteria